-F.8.4 Dose Limits for Non-Cancer Effects
+F.9.4 Dose Limits for Non-Cancer Effects

-Short-term dose limits are imposed to prevent clinically significant non-cancer health effects including performance degradation, sickness, or death in-flight.
-For risks that occur above a threshold dose, a probability of $< 10^{-3}$ is a practical limit if more accurate methods than dose limit values are to be implemented.
-Lifetime limits for cataracts, heart disease, and damage to the central nervous system are imposed to limit or prevent risks of degenerative tissue diseases (e.g., stroke, coronary heart disease, striatum aging, etc.).
-Career limits for the heart are intended to limit the REID for heart disease to be below approximately 3 to 5 percent, and are expected to be largely age and sex independent.
-Average lifeloss from gamma-ray-induced heart disease death is approximately 9 years.
-Dose limits for non-cancer effects (units of milli-Gray Equivalent (mGy-Eq)) are listed in table 4.
+Short-term dose limits are imposed to prevent clinically significant non-cancer health effects, including performance degradation, sickness, or death in flight.
+For risks that occur above a threshold dose, a probability of <10-3 is a practical limit if more accurate methods than dose limit values are to be implemented.
+Lifetime limits for cataracts, heart disease, and damage to the CNS are imposed to limit or prevent risks of degenerative tissue diseases, e.g., stroke, coronary heart disease, striatum aging.
+Career limits for the heart are intended to limit the REID for heart disease to be below approximately 3 to 5 percent and are expected to be largely age and sex independent.
+Average life loss from gamma-ray-induced heart disease death is approximately 9 years.